 You might already know about the connection between urinary tract infections and cranberry juice, but you might not be aware why exactly the fruit is so beneficial.

-The answer is D-mannose, which is a form of sugar and derived from cranberries and other fruits.
-But unlike other forms of sugar, D-mannose is especially good for your health.
+The answer is D-mannose, a simple sugar derived from cranberries and other fruits like apples and peaches.
+But unlike other sugars, D-mannose is especially good for your health.

-Unlike sucrose and fructose, D-mannose works like glucose, which is a sugar your body's cells are intended to utilize.
-Even though D-mannose is digested at a slower pace than glucose, it does not act as a fuel supply for your body in the way glucose does.
+The difference with this sugar lies in the way it's metabolized by the body.
+Unlike sucrose and fructose, D-mannose works like glucose, a sugar your body's cells are intended to utilize.
+Even though your body digests D-mannose at a slower pace than glucose, it does not act as a fuel supply for your body in the way glucose does.

-In addition, the components of D-mannose don't break down before they are expelled in urine, and it does not stay in the body for long periods of time as glucose does.
+In addition, the components of D-mannose don't break down before they're expelled in urine, and it does not stay in the body for long periods as glucose does.

 Instead, much of the D-mannose you consume is cleansed by your kidneys and channeled to the bladder for quick elimination.
-These characteristics shed some light on the particular qualities of D-mannose and why it is able to effectively promote the health of your urinary system while not affecting other areas of the body.
+These characteristics shed some light on the particular benefits of D-mannose and how it can effectively promote the health of your urinary system.

-But what does D-mannose actually do when it is in the body and how does it promote women's health?
-Because of its unique chemical composition, it is believed to provide the following benefits:
+But what does D-mannose do when it's in the body, and how does it promote women's health?
+Because of its unique chemical composition, it is believed to provide the following health benefits:

 Cranberry juice is well-known for its ability to assist those who suffer from urinary tract infections, and this comes from the ingredient D-mannose.

-One half of all women will experience a urinary tract infection at least once in their lifetime, and one in five women will experience a UTI more than once in her life.
-Maintaining the health of the urinary tract is one of the most significant benefits of D-mannose.
+Half of all women will experience a urinary tract infection (UTI) at least once in their lifetime, and one in five women will experience a UTI more than once in her life.

-Studies done on the effects of D-mannose in assisting with UTIs has confirmed its ability to help decrease the risk of a recurrent UTIs, with a success rate equivalent to that of preventive UTI medication.
+Studies performed on the effects of D-mannose in assisting with UTIs have supported its ability to help decrease the risk of recurrent UTIs, with a success rate equivalent to that of preventive UTI medication.

-Along with its capacity to help treat and prevent UTIs, research also indicates D-mannose can assist in healing other forms of bladder problems and promote overall bladder health.
+Along with its capacity to help treat and prevent UTIs, research also indicates the compound can help heal other bladder issues and promote overall bladder health.

-Further research has also reported the potential of D-mannose to support digestive health and guard against an assortment of digestive issues such as ulcers, irritable bowel syndrome and some forms of cancer.
-This ability can be attributed to D-mannose's probiotic characteristics, which support the development of beneficial bacteria within the gut, increasing overall levels of digestive wellness.
+Further research has also confirmed the potential of D-mannose to support digestive health and guard against an assortment of digestive issues.
+Researchers attribute this effect to D-mannose's prebiotic characteristics, which support the development of beneficial bacteria within the gut, increasing overall levels of digestive wellness.